-Working at all levels of health information exchange including: the individual provider setting where individual data is first entered; at the RHIO level, where data from multiple provider settings is integrated and/or exchanged; at the state-level where data from multiple RHIOs is integrated, and at the national level where data are integrated into the NHIN, standards and business rules for system and human oversight of data security and integrity will be established.
+Working at all levels of health information exchange including: the individual provider setting where individual data is first entered; at the RHIO level, where data from multiple provider settings is integrated and/or exchanged; at the state-level where data from multiple RHIOs is integrated, and at the national level where data is integrated into the NHIN, standards and business rules for system and human oversight of data security and integrity will be established.

-5. Identification of tasks required, organized by work breakdown structure

-Conduct a review of current practices related to individual user activities in health information exchange including the initial search in the data base for a particular patient, how data is sourced, how individual use is monitored and tracked and what kinds of audits are currently in place to review accuracy and timeliness of data.

-Establish standard business practices to ensure consistency across the state.
-In conjunction with other statewide regulation, coordinate through the state-level organization standards and business practices for ensuring data integrity and security at the RHIO and statewide level.

-Facilitate processes that establish a state standard for regular audit and review of assessment of standards and business practices across the state that is transparent to the consumer.

-Facilitate processes that establish a state standard to review incorrect data and to order correction, such as in the case of health identity theft etc. that is transparent to the consumer.

-Establish a procedure through which consumers can routinely review and request corrections related to data in their electronic records related to erroneous data management.

-All of the above to be completed by June 30, 2008.

-9. Impact assessment on all affected stakeholders in the state (including small and rural providers)
+- 5. Identification of tasks required, organized by work breakdown structure - Conduct a review of current practices related to individual user activities in health information exchange including the initial search in the data base for a particular patient, how data is sourced, how individual use is monitored and tracked and what kinds of audits are currently in place to review accuracy and timeliness of data. - Establish standard business practices to ensure consistency across the state. - In conjunction with other statewide regulation, coordinate through the state-level organization standards and business practices for ensuring data integrity and security at the RHIO and statewide level. - Facilitate processes that establish a state standard for regular audit and review of assessment of standards and business practices across the state that is transparent to the consumer. - Facilitate processes that establish a state standard to review incorrect data and to order correction, such as in the case of health identity theft etc. that is transparent to the consumer. - Establish a procedure through which consumers can routinely review and request corrections related to data in their electronic records related to erroneous data management. - 6.
+Project timeline and milestones - All of the above is to be completed by June 30, 2008. - 7.
+Projected cost and resources required - To be determined by the state-level organization. - 8.
+Means for tracking, measuring and reporting progress To be determined by the state-level organization. - 9.
+Impact assessment on all affected stakeholders in the state (including small and rural providers)